-Tupaia is now live in 6 countries, with baseline data available from every single health facility in Kiribati, Solomon Islands, Vanuatu, Tonga, Tokelau and Cook Islands.
-Functionality has expanded to include overlaying HIS and LMIS data.
+Tupaia is now live in 6 countries, with aggregated data available from every single health facility in Kiribati, Solomon Islands, Vanuatu, Tonga, Tokelau and Cook Islands.
+Functionality includes real-time overlays of data from DHIS2 and mSupply.

 Health, Transport & Supply Chains and Technology

 Health, Transport & Supply Chains and TechnologySEE LESS

 Kiribati, Solomon Islands, Timor-Leste and 2 MoreSEE ALL

 Kiribati, Solomon Islands, Timor-Leste, Tonga and VanuatuSEE LESS

 Equipping rural health facilities across the Pacific with adequate life-saving medical supplies and improving services is a complex challenge in a demanding environment.
 Pacific leaders in healthcare have moved to adopt digital technology and have made good progress - but systems for HIS, stock management and clinic surveys are still typically siloed and data is difficult to aggregate and analyse in real-time.
 This makes data hard to use for decision makers, especially when needed rapidly.

 Tupaia is a free and open-source data aggregation, analysis and visualisation platform that syncs data from multiple sources (including mSupply and DHIS2) in real-time and makes it available in customized views to decision-makers.
 These decision-makers range from district managers to senior ministry staff and multilateral donors.
 Tupaia can be used fro health supply chain strengthening, disaster response, improving service provision, disease surveillance and tracking immunization coverage.

 Our beneficiaries broadly include all patients of primary healthcare facilities in our partner countries.
 These may include mothers and children seeking immunizations, victims of disasters or anybody seeking basic healthcare.